sourcemeta/learnjsonschema.com/content/2020-12/core/dynamicRef.markdown

     keyword: $defs
 ---

 The `$dynamicRef` keyword is a dynamic applicator that allows for runtime resolution of schema references.
 Unlike the static `$ref`, which resolves the referenced schema at schema load time, `$dynamicRef` defers full resolution until the instance is evaluated.
 It attempts to resolve the given fragment based on the dynamic scope at that given point in time.
-This keyword is particularly useful for handling recursive schemas where the schema references itself or where the structure of the schema may change at runtime.
-Notably, official meta-schemas use this mechanism themselves for defining vocabularies!
+- This keyword is particularly useful for handling recursive schemas where the schema references itself or where the structure of the schema may change at runtime.
+- If the `$dynamicRef` includes more than just a fragment, the URI except for the fragment is statically resolved first, and then only the fragment is dynamically resolved.
+- Notably, official meta-schemas use this mechanism themselves for defining vocabularies!

 {{<learning-more>}} URIs play a central role in JSON Schema.
 Going through the URI [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) specification is a must for gaining a deeper understanding of references, identifiers, and anchors.
 More specifically, we recommend carefully studying [URI resolution](https://datatracker.ietf.org/doc/html/rfc3986#section-5), URLs vs URNs, and the difference between a URI and a URI Reference.